-If you share your Residence with another resident and one of you temporarily transfers to Assisted Living, Memory Care or Health Care Center, you will pay (i) the first- and second-person Monthly Fee and (ii) Discounted Daily Rate for Assisted Living, Memory Care or Health Care Center.

-- 2. If both of you are temporarily placed at another level of care, you will pay (i) either the Room Reservation Rate for your permanent accommodation if your permanent accommodation is in Assisted Living, Memory Support or the Health Care Center or the first and second person Monthly Fee if your permanent accommodation is in Independent Living, and (ii) the Discounted Daily Rate for each of the rooms occupied by you in Assisted Living, Memory Support or the Health Care Center. - 4.
+- (1) If you share your Residence with another resident and one of you temporarily transfers to Assisted Living or Health Care Center, you will pay (i) the first and second person Monthly Fee and (ii) Discounted Daily Rate for Assisted Living or Health Care Center. - (2) If both of you are temporarily placed at another level of care, you will pay (i) either the Room Reservation Rate for your permanent accommodation if your permanent accommodation is in Assisted Living or the Health Care Center or the first and second person Monthly Fee if your permanent accommodation is in Independent Living, and (ii) the Discounted Daily Rate for each of the rooms occupied you in Assisted Living or the Health Care Center.
+If a couple transfers to Assisted Living, the expectation is that they will reside together in one Assisted Living suite or Unit.
+If at any time, the residents or the ICP Team deem separate Units are necessary, the additional Discounted Daily Rate will be assessed for each Unit occupied. - 4.
 Additional Charges for Ancillary Services.
 Additional charges may be made for ancillary services provided at the Community.
-Ancillary services are services not included in the Monthly Fee/Daily Rate.
-Examples of such additional charges for ancillary services may include, but are not limited to, the cost of prescription and non-prescription medications, personal laundry, staff accompaniment of resident to scheduled medical appointments, podiatric, dental, optical services, physicians' services, laboratory tests, physical therapy, occupational therapy, speech therapy, rehabilitative treatments, wheelchairs, other medical equipment and medical supply needs, ambulance service, and any other medical services beyond those included in your Monthly Fee/Daily Rate.
+Ancillary services are services not included in the Monthly Fee/Discounted Daily Rate.
+Examples of such additional charges for ancillary services may include, but are not limited to, the cost of prescription and non-prescription medications, personal laundry, staff accompaniment of resident to scheduled medical appointments, podiatric, dental and optical services, physicians' services, laboratory tests, physical therapy, occupational therapy, speech therapy, rehabilitative treatments, wheelchairs, other medical equipment and medical supply needs, ambulance service, and any other medical services beyond those included in your Monthly Fee/Discounted Daily Rate.
 Also, any professional services (medical or otherwise) contracted by you, or on your behalf, shall be billed directly to you or your representative.
-Ancillary services may be changed from time to time by the Community at its discretion. - 5.
+Ancillary Services may be changed from time to time by the Community at its discretion. - 5.
 Care in Another Facility.
-If the Community determines that you need care beyond that which the Community makes available (see, Article II, Section I(3), Limitations on Care), and requires transfer to another facility, we will assist you in transferring to a hospital, institution or other facility (See, Article V, Section B, Transfer to Hospital or Other Facility); however, all expenses resulting from such transfer and care shall be borne entirely by you. - 6.
-Illness Away from the Community.
+If the Community determines that you need care beyond that which the Community makes available (see, Article II, Section I (3), Limitations on Care), and requires transfer to another facility, we will assist you in transferring to a hospital, institution or other facility (see, Article V, Section B, Transfer to Hospital or Other Facility); however, all expenses resulting from such transfer and care shall be borne entirely by you. - 6.
+Illness Away From the Community.
 The Community does not provide care, in any manner or degree, for you when away from the Community nor can the Community ensure your safe return to the Community.